 General Statement: The College of Agriculture, Human and Natural Sciences is the premier land-grant unit of Tennessee State University.
-As such, the College undertakes teaching, research and extension functions through four academic departments-the Department of Agricultural and Environmental Sciences, the Department of Biological Sciences, the Department of Chemistry and the Department of Family and Consumer Sciences.
-The departments offer five Bachelor of Science degrees with majors in Agricultural and Environmental Sciences, Chemistry, Family and Consumer Sciences, and Early Childhood Education.
-The major in Agricultural and Environmental Sciences offers the following concentrations: Agribusiness, Agricultural Education, Animal Science & Pre-veterinary Medicine, Food Technology, Applied Geospatial Information Systems (GIS), and Plant and Soil Science.
+As such, the College undertakes teaching, research and extension functions through four academic the Department of Agricultural and Environmental Sciences, the Department of Biological Sciences, the Department of Chemistry and the Department of Family and Consumer Sciences.
+The departments offer five Bachelor of Science degrees with majors in Agricultural Sciences, Biological Sciences, Chemistry, Family and Consumer Sciences, and Early Childhood Education.
+The major in Agricultural Sciences offers the following concentrations: Agribusiness, Agricultural Education, Animal Science & Pre-veterinary Medicine, Agricultural Biotechnology, Applied Geospatial Information Systems (GIS), Food Applied Geospatial Information Systems (GIS), Food Bioscience and Technology, and Plant and Soil Science.
 The major in Biological Sciences offers the following concentrations: General Biology, Cellular and Molecular Biology and Biology with Teacher Certification.
-The major in Chemistry offers the following concentrations: Professional Chemistry, Biochemistry, and Chemistry with Teacher Certification.
-The major in Family and Consumer Sciences offers the following majors or concentrations: Early Childhood Education (PreK-3 certification) and Family and Consumer Sciences with concentration in one of the following: Child Development and Family Relations, Design, Fashion Merchandising, Family and Consumer Sciences Education, Foods and Nutrition (Dietetics), and Food Service Management.
-Also offered is a certification in Family Financial Planning (6 courses).
-University.
-As such, the College undertakes teaching, research and extension functions through four academic departments-the Family Financial Planning (6 courses).
+The major in Chemistry offers the following concentrations: Chemistry offers the following concentrations: Professional Chemistry, Biochemistry, and Chemistry with Teacher Certification.
+The major in Family and Consumer Sciences offers the following majors or concentrations: Early Childhood Education (PreK-3 certification) and Family and Consumer Sciences with concentration in one of the following: Child Development and Family Relations, Design, Fashion Merchandising, Family and Consumer Sciences Education, Foods and Nutritión (Dietetics), and Food Management.